The Boy and the Heron: Themes

 The Boy and the Heron has autobiographical features.
 (Note: GKIDS advertised the film as a "semi-autobiographical fantasy about life, death, and creation, in tribute to friendship, from the mind of Hayao Miyazaki.")
-The protagonist, Mahito Maki, mirrors Miyazaki's childhood.
+The childhood of the protagonist, Mahito Maki, mirrors Miyazaki's.
 Miyazaki's father, like Mahito's father, was employed by a company involved in the manufacturing of fighter plane components.
 Additionally, Miyazaki's family had to evacuate from the city to the countryside during the war.
 The hospital fire at the beginning of the film evokes personal parallels with Miyazaki's loss of his mother, who was known for her strong opinions and is believed to have been a source of inspiration for several of the director's female characters.
 Mahito's emotional connection with his mother parallels Miyazaki's love for his mother.
-The BBC defined the film as "a coming-of-age tale in which a child must overcome his selfishness and learn to live for others."
+Taichiro Yoshino, the grandson of Genzaburō Yoshino, recalled that Miyazaki intended to differentiate Mahito from the joyful and optimistic protagonists of his previous films, as he felt that "boys are actually less pure and swirling with all kinds of things."
+Fiction Horizon found Mahito to embody traits of resilience, vulnerability, and transformative growth., and the BBC defined the film as "a coming-of-age tale in which a child must overcome his selfishness and learn to live for others."

+For Nikkei Asias Kaori Shoji, the film's primary driving force is the longing for a mother's presence and a "quest for worthiness", a recurring theme in Miyazaki's works.
+This emotion fuels the narrative, occasionally diverting into adventures involving fantastical creatures.
+Mahito's father marries Hisako's sister, evoking Freudian undertones.
+Shoji also identified certain "quasi-sexual" elements, such as a scene in which Mahito is covered in frogs.

 Suzuki spoke of Miyazaki's desire to create the film based on personal experiences and relationships when he proposed it in 2016.
 He was initially taken aback, given Miyazaki's avoidance of highly personal themes.
 The narrative is inspired by Miyazaki's (Mahito) professional relationships with Isao Takahata (Granduncle) and Suzuki (Heron), and integrates themes of destruction, reconstruction and imagination.
 Following Takahata's death in 2018, revisions were made to the film, shifting the focus from the Granduncle to the relationship between Mahito and Heron.
 Suzuki observed that Miyazaki's storytelling choices were deeply influenced by the memories shared between him and Miyazaki.
+A review on RogerEbert.com said that the film was "the work of an artist reflecting on a career."
+It also portrays old age as connected to, and mirrored in, childhood.
+IndieWires Brian Welk argued that the film synthesizes various tonal and stylistic elements from Miyazaki's past work.
+He drew attention to the film's departure from the traditional children's genre, instead aligning more closely with the "violent" style of Princess Mononoke (1997) than the "cuddly charm" of My Neighbor Totoro (1988).